ChrisMcKee1/ChatUI/memory-bank/progress.md

   - Document props and usage

 **Current Status**:
-The Storybook rebuild is complete! ✅ All component stories have been updated to match the current implementation, demonstrate responsive behavior, and provide proper documentation. 🎉
+~The Storybook rebuild is complete! ✅ All component stories have been updated to match the current implementation, demonstrate responsive behavior, and provide proper documentation. 🎉~
+**Status**: Atom stories updated.
+Molecule, Organism, and Template stories require review and updating.

 **Next Steps**:
 1. Run the Storybook to verify all components render correctly